fastmail/mint-tag/README.md

 (I wish you could customize `git describe` a little more, because it's basically what I want.)

-When we build, we grab _all_ the MRs for a remote and merge them at once.
+At build time, we go and fetch _all_ the appropriately labeled merge/pull requests labels given, then merge them all at once into a branch.
 We do this once per remote.
 Maybe we want to do this all at once (so you wind up with a single merge), but for now this is ok, I think.

 If the order matters, you can specify a `meta` block, with `remote_order`.
 I am not thrilled about this, but it was expedient.